CookingMeister/note-taker-express/README.md

 ## Description

 A simple web note app using Node and Express: read, write, edit and delete notes.
 Each note has a generated unique ID using UUIDv4.
-Note data persists in a JSON file, which, including routes, are  hosted on a local server using Express.js.
+Note data persists in a JSON file which, including routes, are  hosted on a local server using Express.js.

 ## Installation